zth/rescript-relay/examples/experimental/README.md

 ### Run client

+`yarn` will install all dependencies.

-`yarn && yarn start` will install all dependencies and start ReScript / BuckleScript, Webpack and the Relay compiler.
+`yarn start` will start ReScript / BuckleScript, Webpack and the Relay compiler.
 The app will now be available at http://localhost:9000.

 ### Run full stack